Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 ## Cables

-Unshielded twisted pair cable is normally used, ideally 2 X 24AWG with an impedence of 120ohms.
+Unshielded twisted pair cable is normally used, ideally 2 X 24AWG or thicker with an impedence of 120ohms.
 However over the short cable lengths typical of desktop 3D printers and CNC machines, the cable type is not critical.
 On very large printers, twisted pair cable must be used.

 You can use either RJ11 and/or RJ12 cables and connectors.
 RJ11 is 6P2C (6 positions, 2 contacts), RJ12 is 6P6C (6 positions, 6 contacts).
 Some wires are also supplied 6P4C (6 positions, 4 contacts).
 In all cases, only the middle pair are used in a Duet CAN systems.